 Practicums and externships are designed to provide additional practical experience as part of an academic course.
 This type of course may be taken for one, two, or three credits and may be repeated for up to six total credits unless otherwise specified in the requirements for a major.
-Class will be held on a weekly basis to allow for attendance to be taken and for regular interaction between the instructor and the student.
 Prior approval of the instructor and department chair is a prerequisite.
 No credit will be granted retroactively.